Story Skeleton—Pride & Prejudice

 While that goal underpins the whole novel, Mrs. Bennet is not one of the protagonists.
 The two key protagonists are Elizabeth Bennet and Mr. Darcy, and while this is a love story, it takes two-thirds of the novel before their emotions are in sync and the final third before they can overcome the various obstacles that keep them apart.

-Darcy’s arc is as follows: when a wealthy man falls in love with a woman from a middle-class family, he must overcome his societal prejudices or else he’ll be stuck marrying the insipid daughter of his powerful aunt.
+Darcy’s is as follows: when a wealthy man falls in love with a woman from a middle-class family, he must overcome his societal prejudices or else he’ll be stuck marrying the insipid daughter of his powerful aunt.

 And Elizabeth’s: when a young woman’s pride is injured by a wealthy eligible bachelor, she makes faulty assumptions about his character and must eventually swallow her pride and forgive him—else she will remain unmarried and potentially destitute.

 Because Pride and Prejudice sets the foundation for the genre of romance, it seems fitting to evaluate its structure based on what has become the formula for many romance novels.
-Though Austen’s novel includes most of the main structural elements of a romance, it doesn’t quite hit them in the order readers have come to expect.
+Though Austen’s novel includes all the main structural elements of a romance, it doesn’t quite hit them in the order readers have come to expect.
 But they’re still there.

 Stasis

-The opening of the novel sets up the social context.
-We meet the Bennets, a middle-class family with five unmarried daughters living in the village of Longbourn on an estate that is entailed to a cousin.
 When Mr. Bingley arrives in town and rents Netherfield Park, we have the narrative hook: an eligible bachelor who is wealthy to boot.
 He must marry someone, and Mrs. Bennet is determined it will be one of her daughters.

 Inciting Incident (Initial Encounter)

 The ball in Meryton is the inciting incident for the two main love stories in the novel.
-It is the initial encounter for both Jane and Mr. Bingley, and Elizabeth and Mr. Darcy, bringing us a double meet-cute moment and a rejection.
+It is the initial encounter for both Jane and Mr. Bingley, and Elizabeth and Mr. Darcy, bringing us a meet-cute moment and a rejection.

 When Mr. Bingley sets eyes on Jane, it is love at first sight for them both.
 He has come to the ball with his good friend, Mr. Darcy.
-While Bingley seems to get along with everyone, the same cannot be said for Darcy who comes across as proud and haughty.
+While Bingley seems to get along with everyone, the same cannot be said for Darcy, who comes across as proud and haughty.
 Bingley suggests that he might dance with Jane’s sister, Elizabeth, but Darcy refuses, calling Elizabeth merely “tolerable” and “not handsome enough” to tempt him.

 The First Rejection

 Unfortunately, Elizabeth overhears this statement.
 In contrast to the love at first sight that Jane and Bingley experience, for Darcy and Elizabeth it is more like disdain at first sight.
 When Elizabeth vows to her best friend Charlotte that she will never dance with Mr. Darcy or have anything to do with him because he’s too proud and disagreeable, the seeds of pride and prejudice are planted for them both.
 Darcy appears to be proud; Elizabeth’s pride has been injured.
-Darcy is prejudiced against Elizabeth’s lower standing in society; Elizabeth judges Darcy based on her first impression of him which will turn out to be wrong.
+Darcy is prejudiced against Elizabeth’s lower standing in society; Elizabeth judges Darcy based on her first impression of him, which will turn out to be wrong.
 It’s a moment of mutual rejection.

 Initial Rising Action